-Four components of a financially secure retirement
+Four key parts of a financially secure retirement.

 1) Social Security retirement benefits

-- Full Retirement Age - the age when you can start receiving "full" benefits is gradually moving from 65 to 67.
+- Full Retirement Age - the age you can start receiving "full" benefits is gradually moving from 65 to 67.

 - Average Monthly Retirement benefit for retired couples for 2018 - about $2,260.